benwilcock/cqrs-microservice-sampler/README.md

 > In DDD the 'Product' entity is often referred to as an `Aggregate` or `AggregateRoot`.

-## More about the 'Command-side'
+## More about the 'Query-side'

-The **query-side** microservice acts as an event-listener and processor.
+The query-side microservice acts as an event-listener and processor.
 It listens for the `Events` and processes them in whatever way makes the most sense.
 In this particular demonstration, the query-side just builds and maintains a *materialised view* which tracks the state of the individual Products (in terms of whether they are saleable or un-saleable).
 The query-side can be replicated many times for scalability and the messages held by the RabbitMQ queues are durable, so they can be temporarily stored on behalf of the event-listener if it goes down.

 The command-side and the query-side both have REST API's which can be used to access their capabilities.